 - Go to our Frequently Asked Questions page to see common questions and answers.

 - What are the assumptions of the BAMM likelihood?
-Find out here.
+Find out on our likelihood model page.

 - Is the BAMM likelihood computed correctly, given the assumptions of the model?
 Learn more about testing it here.